 Step 4: Enough Time for Actions at the End of the Retro

-It is challenging to formulate good action items.
+It is challenging to formulate good measures.
 Of course, this becomes particularly difficult if you only have a little time left at the end of a retrospective.
-Accordingly, you should keep a close eye on the timeboxing in the retrospective and plan enough time to define measures.
+Accordingly, you should Timeboxing in the retrospective keep a close eye on things and plan enough time to define measures.

 Are you wondering how to generally generate good action items in retrospectives?
 Then have a look here: More tips for better action items from retrospectives.

 Step 5: Poll Retro Satisfaction & Measure ROTI